Motor Vehicle Excise

 Payment for a motor vehicle excise bill is due 30 days from the date the excise bill is issued (mailed).
 According to Chapter 60A, section 2 of the Massachusetts General Laws, “Failure to receive notice shall not affect the validity of the excise”.
 A person who does not receive a bill is still liable for the excise plus any interest charges accrued.
 Therefore, it is important to keep the Registry, Assessors, and the post office informed of current name and address changes so that excise bills can be delivered promptly.
 It is the responsibility of the owner to contact the Assessors (413-259-3024) if they have not received a bill.

-Our office is currently closed to the public.
-Payments may be made by mail (4 Boltwood Ave.), dropped off in our secure drop box on the Main Street entrance of Town Hall or online using our Online Bill Pay.
+Payments may be made at our Central Services Counter located on the first floor of Town Hall, by mail (4 Boltwood Ave.), dropped off in our secure drop box on the Main Street entrance of Town Hall or online using our Online Bill Pay.

 Registration changes at the Registry of Motor Vehicles (RMV) will result in off-cycle billing, which continues throughout the calendar year.